Corporate Funding was developed on Jul.24, 2024.

 Total capital

 There is a tendency for companies in some sectors and industries to use more debt than others.
-We see this looking at the capital structure for different sectors from a survey & study information, where the proportion of assets financed with debt and equity are shown graphically in terms of the book values of debt and equity.
+We see this by looking at the capital structure for different sectors from a survey & study information, where the proportion of assets financed with debt and equity are shown graphically in terms of the book values of debt and equity.
 We can make some generalizations about differences in capital structures across sectors:

 page 21